 Reassure women in your company that their complaints will be heard

-Many times women are afraid to speak out, fearing retribution from the higher-ups.
+Often, women are afraid to speak out, fearing retribution from the higher-ups.
 Put someone in the HR department in charge of hearing women’s complaints and let all your female employees know who they should contact in an emergency.
-Give assurances that the facts will be examined, and the culprits will be punished.
+Give assurances that the facts will be examined and the culprits will be punished.

 For a company, this should always be the preferred course.
-Otherwise, female employees might be left with no alternative but to call the police and file a lawsuit against the company.
+Otherwise, female employees might be left with no alternative but to call the police and file a lawsuit with a sexual harassment attorney against the company.